KNIGHTTH0R/Wordcloud-3/README.txt

 optional arguments:
   -h, --help  show help message and exit
   -v          Produce verbose output.
-  -w          Outputs word count as its own txt document.
+  -w          Outputs word count as its own .txt document.
+Output stored in wordCountLogs directory.
+  -b          This turns off the blacklist and allows words from blacklist.txt to appear in the wordcloud.